alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 Now that you have set up your USB Drive, your IM, your email, and your text, what next?
 Well, first let's cover what NOT to do next.

-**DO NOT** send an email or text via an unsecure line to whomever sent you this link or gave you this drive.
-Maybe you want to thank them, maybe you have questions, maybe you think this level of security is ludicrous and only proportionate to a grossly exagerated imagined threat.
+**DO NOT** send an email or text via an insecure line to whomever sent you this link or gave you this drive.
+Maybe you want to thank them, maybe you have questions, maybe you think this level of security is ludicrous and only proportionate to a grossly exaggerated imagined threat.
 Whatever you want to say, say it securely.
 Use Signal.
 Say it in person.
 Get their secure email or their secure IM (via Signal or in person) and say it that way.

 If you choose to participate in a circle of trust, you must fully participate.
 That means you abide by the rules.
 That means you do not talk, text, email, or IM about potentially compromising information unless you are using the tools and rules outlined in this guide.